snaqvi1990/naqvilab/index.md

 # Analog genomics
 {:.center}

-The Naqvi lab seeks to understand how gene expression is controlled during development and how such control mechanisms create quantitative "tipping points" for disease.
+We seek to understand how gene expression is controlled during development and how such control mechanisms create quantitative "tipping points" for disease.
 {:.center}

 {%